 What is death?
 The answer to this question is simple: death is the absence of life.
 In fact, this is such a simple concept that a child could tell you this.
 At the end of the day, it takes religion or the occult (is there a difference?) to truly get someone to believe that death isn’t really death after all, but is instead actually life.
 (Religion also lies abut why we die, I should add, and I’ve already written about that topic — as well as why we should reject the serpent’s lie that “ye shall not surely die” — here in this post, and I highly recommend reading that first before continuing with this one.)

 One of the reasons that so many Christians believe in the concept of the immortality of the soul is because they’ve misapprehended various passages in Scripture to be about “events” or judgements that take place after one dies.
 And so they read passages that talk about heaven and “hell” in certain poorly translated versions of the Bible, not realizing that heaven is actually not a place the dead can even go (which I wrote about here in this post — read it if you’re interested in learning why only those with living bodies can go to heaven, at least in a conscious state), and that the “hell” one is said to go to when they die doesn’t actually exist at all (the word “hell” is a bad translation of multiple words that actually refer to different places and concepts from each other, none of which are what most Christians have assumed for the last 1500 years or so).

-He also spoke of paradise (paradeisos [παράδεισος] in Greek), which would be a reference to a future state of the Earth as well since the tree of life will be, both during the Millennium and on the New Earth (which makes sense considering there would be no need to eat from the tree of life in an ethereal afterlife dimension.
+He also spoke of paradise (παράδεισος/paradeisos in the Greek), which would be a reference to Earth as well since the tree of life will be, both during the Millennium and on the New Earth (which makes sense considering there would be no need to eat from the tree of life in an ethereal afterlife dimension.

 - Life After Death?
 Part 1: The Nature of Man

 - Life After Death?
 Part 2: The State of the Dead